DiligentGraphics/DiligentSamples/Tutorials/Tutorial23_CommandQueues/readme.md

 ![](img/gpu_trace.png)
 *Image from NSight GPUTrace.
 Light gray areas - idle cores, dark gray - unused warps (because of culled and one-pixel triangles).*

-Modern GPUs have very good workload distribution which can hide latency of some operations.
+Modern GPUs perform a very good workload distribution which can hide latency of some operations.
 Also, you can optimize your application to minimize GPU stalls, but you will not be able to get rid of GPU stalls completely, so some part of GPU power will not be used in a single queue and will be available for other queues.